-The EU funds research in a variety of ways as part of Horizon 2020 – the Framework Programme for Research and Innovation.
+The European Union funds research in a variety of ways as part of Horizon 2020 – the EU Framework Programme for Research and Innovation.
 Its funding programmes include support for collaborative research projects as well as individual actions such as Marie Skłodowska-Curie and ERC Grants.

-Horizon 2020 – the New Framework Programme for Research and Innovation
+Horizon 2020 – the EU Framework Programme for Research and Innovation

-Horizon 2020, the new Framework Programme for Research and Innovation, is the European Union’s main instrument for promoting research, technological development and innovation from 2014 to 2020.
+Horizon 2020, the EU Framework Programme for Research and Innovation, is the European Union’s main instrument for promoting research, technological development and innovation from 2014 to 2020.
 The EU has set three main emphases with Horizon 2020:

 - Promoting excellent science